miranda-ng/miranda-ng/src/core/stdmsg/docs/srmm-readme.txt

 License and Copyright
 ---------------------
-Copyright (C) 2001-2005 Robert Rainwater, Martin Öberg, Richard Hughes
+Copyright (C) 2001-2005 Robert Rainwater, Martin Ð¦berg, Richard Hughes

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License